ivycat/ivycat-ajax-testimonials/ivycat-testimonials/readme.txt

 == Changelog ==

+= 1.2.1 =
+* *New Feature:* Pause testimonial rotation on mouse hover.
+* Cleaned up debug notices.
+* Limited the javascript to the pages that it's needed on.
+* Added taxonomy labels.
+* Add testimonial post update messages.
+* Escaped data for security.
+* Added a nonce for security and to verify intention when saving data.
+* Wrapped all strings in the proper i18n functions for translation.
+* Updated the widget to allow changing the title.

 = 1.2 =
 * Fixed loading error bug for non-logged in users.
 * Fixed slow loading of testimonials without a group.